-FC1611 is a Linux based 16 port fiber cut optical switch (16 1x1 switch in one unit).
-It provides a serial (RS232) and an Ethernet (10/100) port connectivity for management.
-Serial port is normally used in special situations such as to debug network connectivity if FC1611 is not reachable through Ethernet.
+FC811 provides a serial (RS232) and an Ethernet (10/100) port connectivity for management.
+Serial port is only used in special situations such as to debug network connectivity if FC811 is not reachable through Ethernet.

-You might require a Laptop or a PC to configure FC611 with an IP address before connecting to your network so that you would be able to access FC1611 from remote.
-You could either use Serial or Ethernet port to configure IP.
-If you use serial port using supplied null modem cable then you would need to configure serial for 38400 baud rate with 8-N-1 to access FC1611.
-If you use Ethernet then you would need to configure the PC or Laptop's IP to match FC1611's default network.
-The default network configuration is as follows root's password: osctl
+You might require a Laptop or a PC to configure FC811 with an IP address before connecting to your network.
+You can use either serial or Ethernet port to configure IP.
+If you use serial port using supplied null modem cable then you would need to configure serial for 38400 baud rate with 8-N-1 to access FC811.
+If you use Ethernet then you would need to configure the PC or Laptop's IP to match FC811's default network.
+The default network configuration and Login information is as follows

-IP Address: 10.1.1.100 Mask: 255.255.255.0 Gateway: 10.1.1.1 DNS: 10.1.1.1 username: osctl password: osctl
+IP Address: 10.1.1.100 Mask: 255.255.255.0 Gateway: 10.1.1.1 DNS: 10.1.1.1

+"root" password: osctl